Be Who You Are: 5 Great Reads That Build Self-Esteem

 From the author of the Caldecott Medal–winning classic The Snowy Day, this beloved 1964 picture book follows Peter as he perseveres in his attempts to whistle for his pooch, Willie.
 Vibrant illustrations capture a child’s inner world as he navigates frustration and disappointment until he finally, joyfully, succeeds.
 Buy it here.

-Great Question: How have you felt when there was something you wanted to do, but couldn’t?
+Conversation starter: How have you felt when there was something you wanted to do, but couldn’t?
 What did you do?

 4. The Blue Ribbon Day